cubiclesoft/service-manager-src/README.md

 php test_service.php configdump
 ````

-You can write a test service in whatever language you want though.
+You can, of course, write a test service in whatever language you want though.
 It's simple and straightforward.